Differences Between XIRR and CAGR: Meaning, Formula and Examples

 2. XIRR

-Situations where CAGR is the more appropriate method of calculating returns:
+Situations where CAGR is more appropriate:

 Examples of investments where CAGR is commonly used: